 UK Hoops rebounded from its first loss of the season with a win over High Point on Saturday.

 Kentucky head coach Matthew Mitchell's teams are known for using three "winning tools" for success: honesty, hard work and discipline.
-So it's no surprise that in just six seasons at the helm, Mitchell is now UK's all-time winningest coach with 144 wins and year-after-year he assembles teams who are synonymous with winning on and off the court.
+So it's no surprise that in just seven seasons at the helm, Mitchell is UK's all-time winningest coach with a 170-71 overall record and year after year he assembles teams who are synonymous with winning on and off the court.

-Mitchell's defensive philosophy, implemented at the beginning of the 2009-10 season, is a big reason for Kentucky's success.
-The Wildcats use a full-court, trapping, pressure style of defense that has been dubbed by many as "40 minutes of dread."
-Since introducing this signature style of play have advanced to a school-record four consecutive NCAA tournaments, including Elite Eight appearances in three of the last four seasons.
-UK has finished in the top three of the Southeastern Conference race three straight seasons, including winning the SEC regular season championship in 2012, its first in 30 years.
-The Cats have advanced to the SEC Tournament championship game three of the last four years and have charted 25-plus wins four straight seasons, one of just 11 schools in the country to accomplish that feat.
-The Wildcats have ranked in the top 25 of both national polls 67 consecutive weeks, including ending the 2012-13 season with the highest ranking in school history at No. 7.
+UK has finished in the top four of the Southeastern Conference race four straight seasons, including winning the SEC regular season championship in 2012, its first in 30 years.
+Under Mitchell, the Cats have advanced to the SEC Tournament championship game four of the last five years and have charted 25-plus wins five straight seasons, one of just 10 schools in the country to accomplish that feat.
+The Wildcats have ranked in the top 25 of both national polls 84 consecutive weeks, including ranking in the top 10 of the final Associated Press poll two straight seasons.

 Mitchell's teams have brought excitement for women's basketball in the Bluegrass like never before.
-The Cats have ranked in the top 25 in average attendance all six years of the Mitchell era, and have recorded a remarkable 64-3 record at home over the last five seasons.
+The Cats have ranked in the top 25 in average attendance all seven years of the Mitchell era, and have recorded a remarkable 78-7 record at home over the last five seasons.
 In 2013-14, UK broke the school record for average attendance (6,727) and total attendance (121,089) and also set a new single-season record when 23,706 fans attended a sold out game vs. No. 2 Duke on Dec.
 22, 2013 in Rupp Arena.
 It marked the largest crowd ever to see a college women's hoops game in the Commonwealth.

-Under Mitchell, 10 different players have received All-SEC accolades.
-A UK player has won the AP SEC Player of the Year four straight seasons, the first school in SEC history to do so.
-Two of his players, Victoria Dunlap and A'dia Mathies and DeNesha Stallworth, have been WNBA draft picks, including two in the first round of the WNBA.
+Under Mitchell, 16 different players have received All-SEC accolades.
+A UK player has won the AP SEC Player of the Year four of the last five seasons and three of his players, Victoria Dunlap, A'dia Mathies and DeNesha Stallworth, have been WNBA draft picks, including two in the first round.
 Dunlap was the 11th overall pick by the Washington Mystics in the 2011 Draft, while Mathies was the highest draft pick in school history, chosen as the 10th overall pick by the Los Angeles Sparks in the 2013 WNBA Draft.